redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_import.md

 ### Synopsis

-Import all artifacts and metadata from export file to another Service Segistry instance
+Import all artifacts and metadata from an export file to another Service Registry instance

 ```